edmodlabs/techsummer-site-master/src/index.md

 - [PROJECT](/docs): Get all info for your Storycast project!
 - [RESOURCES](/community): Find links to cool content around the web such as VR experiences to try with your viewer.
-- [FB GROUP](https://www.facebook.com/groups/techsummer): Join the community for content, fun, and help for TechSummer.
+- [FB GROUP](https://www.facebook.com/groups/techsummer): Join the community for extra TechSummer content, fun, and help.
 - [FAQS](https://techsummer.github.io/faq/): Frequently Asked Questions.
 Need help?
 Look here.

 <hr>